Back to Roku Guides

 What Usually Goes Wrong

-• Phone on 5GHz and Roku on 2.4GHz band with
+• Phone and Roku on different networks/bands

 Best Roku Streaming Player Options